Primili smo vaš upit i naše osoblje će vas brzo kontaktirati

 After 45 minutes of an uphill through thick snow, we reach the Cascades of Studeni Potok.
 Here, at certain times of the year, the stream falls in numerous cascades into Rakitnica River, more than 300 meters below.
 Following the stream up we hit Studeno Polje (Field) and the serpentine formations of Studeni Potok (Stream).
 Here we’ll have a super view of Obalj and the long flat valley of Studeno Polje (Fields).
 At this point, we can decide if we want to ascend peak Saruk (1,828m), from where we’ll have even better views of surrounding peaks and Studeni potok valley.

 The shepherd’s summer village of Gradina is just up the road and from here we will slowly ascend today’s peak, Saruk (1,828m) where we will take our lunch break.
-From here we will return through the “back door” to Umoljani Village for a well deserved welcome homemade dinner.
+From here we will return through the “back door” to Umoljani Village.
+After short 10 minutes ride, we arrive at the hut for well deserved welcome homemade dinner.

 Moderate walk / 4-5hrs walk / 450Δh / 10km

-Lunch, Dinner / Pension Umoljani, Umoljani village, Bjelasnica mountain
+Lunch, Dinner / Mountain Hut Vrela, Tusila village, Visocica mountain

 On the second day, winding through Bjelasnica’s back roads we’ll reach the Rakitnica River and cross over towards Visocica Mountain.
 Tucked in the hills just above the ridged walls of this mountain sits Sinanovici Village (1,250m).
 The walk up will take us through beech forest and then open rocky terrain up to the summit of Crveni Kuk Peak (1,733m).

-You will be rewarded with far reaching views of the highest mountains in Bosnia & Herzegovina, as well as those in neighboring Montenegro.
+You will be rewarded with far-reaching views of the highest mountains in Bosnia & Herzegovina, as well as those in neighbouring Montenegro.
 From the summit, there are wonderful views of the surrounding villages, as well as mountains of Maglić, Volujak, Zelengora in Sutjeska National Park, Lelija, Treskavica, and Prenj.